aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-bullet/_index.md

 1. Add the second paragraph and repeat the process given in previous steps
 1. Save the presentation

-This Javascript code shows you to create a picture bullet in a slide:
+This JavaScript code shows you to create a picture bullet in a slide:

 ```javascript
 var pres = new aspose.slides.Presentation();